benborgers/www/app/posts/tailwind-h-screen.md

 This can be annoying since you think your page will be exactly as tall as the screen, but instead it overflows a bit.

-Since TailwindCSS’s `.h-screen` class uses the measurement `100vh` under the hood, it’s affected by this problem.
+Since Tailwind CSS’s `.h-screen` class uses the measurement `100vh` under the hood, it’s affected by this problem.

 Luckily, there’s a solution using pure CSS.
 You can add this bit of extra CSS to your app to make `.h-screen` behave as you’d expect: